BrianLusina/PythonSnips/WeatherForecastMailer/README.md

    2. emailer.py
         This is the file that reads the emails from a text file or a JSON file

+   3. weather.py
+        Reads the JSON response from OpenWeather API.

 ### Goal

 Automate emailing such that we do not need to hardcode the email addresses or the overall function